keatmin/stanford-cars-gcp/README.md

 ## 3. Testing Guide
 Model can be downloaded via this link : [Google Drive link of model](https://drive.google.com/uc?export=download&confirm=ZfKU&id=1SiT2sHE6JDokx7m3qdlMTJJ0uAv5F73i).
 Place the file in the same directory as the test script `get_cars_predictions.py`

 This test will be carried out via CPU based on the model from notebook 5 by default.
-It will generate a csv file in the current directory.
+It will generate a csv file of prediction class, probability and its filename in the current directory.
 ```python get_car_predictions.py 'holdout_testset_path' --csv_fname='csv_name_to_generate' ```

 ## 4. Training Summary